daijingz/Frontend_Applications/README.md

 </table>

 <p align="left">
   This project family encompasses front-end applications, including websites, web applications, cookies, desktop applications, mobile applications, and web-based functions.
-All web projects have an independent folder that contains all files and a README.md file explaining the project's main functionalities and corresponding environments.
+Each web project has an independent folder that contains all files and a README.md file explaining the project's main functionalities and corresponding environments.

-  Utilized emergent techniques:
 </p>

 [![Python][python-shield]][python-url]